-We know that your personal data belongs to you and not us.
-That's why when you, or a third party share your personal information with the OPCC, we make sure that we keep it private and safe.
+Use of your personal information

 Our main aim in gathering your personal information is to provide you with a customised service.
-If you input your details into our 'Contact Us' section, we use your personal information in order that we can contact you and respond to any questions and needs that you may have.
-We use your personal information so that we can carry out your requests or to follow up complaints you have made.
+If you fill your details in our contact us section we use your personal information in order that we can contact you and respond to any questions and needs that you may have.
+We use your personal information so that we can carry out your requests.